Effect-TS/effect/.changeset/heavy-bulldogs-promise.md

 "effect": patch
 ---

-Correct the output order when generating a JSON Schema from a Union that includes literals and primitive schemas.
+JSONSchema: Correct the output order when generating a JSON Schema from a Union that includes literals and primitive schemas.

 Before